causalabs/causadb-docs/docs/examples/1_causadb_quickstart.md

 ## Attributing causes of an outcome

 A similar but distinct query to `causal_effects` is `causal_attributions`, which calculates how much each variable contributes to the value of an outcome variable.
 This can be useful for understanding the importance of different variables in a system.
-It's important to interpret these results in the context of the model, as the causal pathways can sometimes be indirect.
+It's important to interpret these results in the context of the model, as the causal pathways can sometimes be indirect (through another variable).

 ```python